Erzinrost/Yandex-Wordstat/README.md

 ## Installation

-Simply the the following commands one by one in your terminal:
+Simply copy the following commands one after another in your terminal:

 1. Clone the repository:
    ```bash